Focused on Growing Your Business, Growing Your Profits?

 To achieve manufacturing excellence, leaders need to take action and lead by example.
 Most courses take the leader away from the shopfloor for prolonged periods of time, and any impetus and initiative from the course is lost as the leader plays catch-up.

-Open to businesses in Greater Manchester, the Made for Manufacturing programme is entirely online and is delivered in short bursts, minimising time away.
+Open to businesses in Greater Manchester, the Made for Manufacturing programme is delivered in short bursts, minimising time away.
 As a participant, you will identify an improvement opportunity during each session and immediately work on it.
 It's for leaders, it's for doers.

-Please contact Nick Brandwood, Programme Manager on email@example.com or 07718 301 235 to discuss manufacturing business support.
+The next Made for Manufacturing Programme will begin Week Commencing 3rd October 2022.
+Please complete the Expression of Interest Form here or contact Nick Brandwood, Programme Manager on firstname.lastname@example.org or 07718 301 235 to discuss the programme.

 GC Business Growth Hub's Manufacturing Team has over the past five years worked with 700 manufacturing companies, delivering £32m-plus in sales increase and supporting in the creation of over 400 jobs.

-Now through a combination of virtual tours of good practice, expert speakers, peer-to-peer learning, and tailored one-to-one support from a specialist Manufacturing Advisor – holding a mirror to your business, and committing to action – the manufacturing team is presenting you and your organisation with an opportunity to demonstrate that you're Made for Manufacturing.
+Now through a combination of good practice tours, expert speakers, peer-to-peer learning, and tailored one-to-one support from a specialist Manufacturing Advisor – holding a mirror to your business, and committing to action – the manufacturing team is presenting you and your organisation with an opportunity to demonstrate that you're Made for Manufacturing.

 You make things, but are you maximising profits, achieving the best possible quality, and developing the best possible people?
 Are you constantly learning?
 Are you Made for Manufacturing?

-Over 10 weeks the focus of the programme is 'Measure Something.
+Over 7 weeks the focus of the programme is 'Measure Something.
 Do Something.
 Learn Something.'
-A format of short, dynamic, virtual workshops is designed so you can lead rapid activities in the workplace immediately and learn from the outcomes.
+A format of short dynamic workshops is designed so you can lead rapid activities in the workplace immediately and learn from the outcomes.

 With an exclusive group of 10 high-calibre manufacturing leaders, offering a peer-to-peer support network, the programme focuses on the attributes of a business that is Made for Manufacturing...